 Dublin Dance Festival is a registered charity with CRA issued registered charity number 20047436.
 The Festival is open, honest and fully transparent in all of its fundraising activities.
 All monies which the festival raises are re-invested in the Festival’s primary activity of organising and promoting a world class festival with the best of contemporary choreography, which supports artists and develops audiences of all ages.

-The Festival is currently working to confirm compliance with the Statement of Guiding Principles for Fundraising, as developed by the Irish Charities Tax Reform Group (ICTR).
+In December 2016 the Festival confirmed compliance with the Statement of Guiding Principles for Fundraising, as developed by the Irish Charities Tax Reform Group (ICTR).

 As a charity seeking donations from the public, Dublin Dance Festival pledges to treat all of our donors with respect, honesty and openness.
 Donors and prospective donors can be assured that the Festival will be accountable and transparent in its dealings, using all donations to the Festival for their intended purposes to support the primary activity of the Festival as outlined above.